thoughtbot/capybara-webkit/README.md

 Notes
 -----

-This capybara WebKit driver will listen on port 8200, this may conflict with other services.
+capybara-webkit will listen on port 8200.
+This may conflict with other services.

 License
 -------

-capybara-webkit is Copyright © 2011 thoughtbot, inc. It is free software, and may be redistributed under the terms specified in the LICENSE file.
+capybara-webkit is Copyright (c) 2011 thoughtbot, inc. It is free software, and may be redistributed under the terms specified in the LICENSE file.